-We are now stocking our own Version 2 TV-b-Gone kit, as pictured above.
-Version 2, developed right here at MakerMobile, features many improvements over Version 1 (as sold by Adafruit):
+We are now stocking our own kits, as pictured above.
+With hardware and software developed in-house at MakerMobile, our kits feature key improvements over Version 1 kits (as sold by Adafruit):

 - The button and LED are now in ergonomically sound positions, making the unit easier to hold and operate.

 - The PCB track width has been increased to better tolerate non-expert soldering

 - All component positions are now clearly labelled

 - The battery terminals are clearly identified as B+ and B-